gretapoc/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/README.md

 - Runner 1 delivered 4 successful orders.
 - Runner 2 delivered 3 successful orders.
-- Runner 3 delivered 1 successful orders.
+- Runner 3 delivered 1 successful order.

 #### 4. How many of each type of pizza was delivered?